BocaDoru/Hospital-Chain-Management-System/README.md

 5. Input the wanted date for this appointment.
 If the date is valid the *Select hour* window will open.
 6. Select the wanted hour by clicking the *Select hour* button.
    * If the doctor and nurse are disponible in that date a select menu will open whit the disponible hours.
-   * If the doctor or nurse are not disponible a dialogue window fill appear and the date need to be changed.
+   * If the doctor or nurse are not disponible a dialog window will appear and the date need to be changed.
 7. After all the information are added and valid a **bill** will be generated with all the services and their prices.
 8. Click *Create appointment* button to finish this action.